 21st Century Etiquette: Charlotte Ford’s Guide to Manners for the Modern Age by Charlotte Ford: Once upon a time (2004, I think) I read this book and was so impressed by Ms. Ford’s professionalism and decorum.
 Now, 20-some years into a business life myself, so much of her advice seems outdated.
-I don’t believe that this is the fault of the author, but rather the face that times change (you have an answering service?
+I don’t believe that this is the fault of the author, but rather the fact that times change (you have an answering service?
 What’s a fax machine?).
 While the more brass tacks of business etiquette still remain (and so many could do with paying attention), overall, this one felt tired.
 I’ll be looking for a more updated version, whether by Ms. Ford or someone else.

 A History of Loneliness, by John Boyne: Oh, gosh.
 John Boyne is quickly becoming a favorite author of mine.
 This novel is centered around a gentleman who found himself as a member the priesthood in the middle of the scandals surrounding the Catholic Church.
 Through chats with family members now estranged and friends from long ago, he faces answering questions he didn’t want to, and finds himself remembering things he may wish he didn’t.
 As with all of those I’ve read by John Boyne, I couldn’t put it down.
 Highly recommend (a warning, though, for those struggling with their faith, or who are triggered by insinuation of abuse).